technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

+In this section we are going to see in more detail how Variadic Generics can be declared and used in various contexts.

-Some stuff we are going to use for our examples:
+But first, ome stuff we are going to use for our examples:
 ```swift
 protocol P1 {
   var member: Any { get }